PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

-In these proxy models, the traffic bound for the Service's IP:Port is proxied to an appropriate backend without the clients knowing anything about Kubernetes or Services or Pods.
+In these proxy models, the traffic bound for the Service's IP:Port is proxied to an appropriate backend without the clients knowing anything about PlaidCloud or Services or Pods.

 If you want to make sure that connections from a particular client are passed to the same Pod each time, you can select the session affinity based